The Bunker (2024 film): Production

 The film was inspired by the 2020 COVID-19 lockdowns.
 Principal photography had begun in May 2021 in Los Angeles.
 Chelsea Edmundson, Chad Michael Collins, Tony Todd, and Tobin Bell were cast as the leads in the film.

 Release

 The Bunker had its world premiere at the Popcorn Frights Film Festival in Fort Lauderdale, Florida on August 16, 2024.
 It was also shown at the 25th FrightFest film festival on August 23 and the 25th Trieste Science+Fiction Festival on October 31.
 In May 2024, Jackrabbit Media led sales at the 2024 Cannes Film Festival.

-In April 2025, Electric Entertainment acquired North American distribution rights.
+In April 2025, Electric Entertainment acquired North American distribution rights, and was released on digital platforms in March 2026.

 Reception

 Anton Bitel of SciFiNow gave the film four stars out of five.